dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-4 Low-Latency-Tuning-Techniques.md

 So far we have discussed a variety of software optimizations that aim at improving the overall performance of an application.
 In this section, we will discuss additional tuning techniques used in low-latency systems, such as real-time processing and high-frequency trading (HFT).
 In such an environment, the primary optimization goal is to make a certain portion of a program run as fast as possible.
 When you work in the HFT industry, every microsecond and nanosecond counts as it has a direct impact on profits.
 Usually, the low-latency portion implements a critical loop of a real-time or an HFT system, such as moving a robotic arm or sending an order to the exchange.
 Optimizing the latency of a critical path is sometimes done at the expense of other portions of a program.
 And some techniques even sacrifice the overall throughput of a system.

 When developers optimize for latency, they avoid any unnecessary costs they need to pay on a hot path.
 That usually involves system calls, memory allocation, I/O, and anything else that has non-deterministic latency.
-To reach the lowest possible latency, the hot path needs to have all the resources ready and available for it ahead of time.
+To reach the lowest possible latency, the hot path needs to have all the resources ready and available immediately.

 One relatively simple technique is to precompute some of the operations you would do on the hot path.
 That comes with a cost of using more memory which will be unavailable to other processes in the system but it may save you some precious cycles on a critical path.
 However, keep in mind that sometimes it is faster to compute the thing than to fetch the result from memory.